jeremylynch83/drjeremylynch/master/features.md

 ## Can aneurysms bleed after coiling?

-As with clipping, this is **extremely rare** but not completely impossible.
+As with clipping, this is extremely rare but not impossible.

 ## Are aneurysms monitored after coiling?